 Of course I have an intention, as do my yogis, otherwise we wouldn’t be here.
 I still believe this is relatively true, every action has a subconscious intention behind it.

-Without deliberately set intentions you either a) won’t follow through with them or b) will act in ways that are unrelated to or inimical to them.
+Without deliberately set intentions We either a) Don’t follow through or b) act in ways that are unrelated to or inimical to our real desires.